 Have you ever found a destination and wanted to stay longer or booked an extra night to continue exploring and enjoy your time away?
 Let us introduce you to Hokitika.
 It's an absolute gem.
 A delightful West Coast town with plenty on offer to see and do.

-Naturally we'd recommend you base yourself at the Bella Vista Hokitika motel, situated only 5 minutes’ walk from the town centre shops and the beach – a superb location!
-And with off-street parking you can leave the car and walk or get out exploring on your bike.
+Naturally, we'd recommend you base yourself at the Bella Vista Hokitika motel accommodation, situated only 5 minutes’ walk from the town centre shops and the beach – a superb location!
+And with off-street parking, you can leave the car and walk or get out exploring on your bike.

 Sunset Point & Hokitika Beach

 The West Coast gets some spectacular sunsets and what better place to view one than from Sunset Point at the entrance to the Hokitika Harbour.
 While you watch the sky turn shades of pink and orange, the kids can scramble over the rocks, collect driftwood, scour the beach for Pounamu (NZ Jade) or hang out on the replica of the ‘Tambo’ shipwreck.